-February 13, 2018 will bring his second surgery.
-Two new surgeons will be working on him.
-The plan is to go in and remove some more of his diseased rectum, reconnect his colon to his small intestines and give him a temporary ileostomy (bag).
+February 13, 2018 brought his second surgery.
+Two new surgeons worked on him to remove some more of his diseased rectum, reconnect his colon to his small intestines and give him a temporary ileostomy (bag).
 The ileostomy will still divert his intestines, letting the reconnection heal, then go back in for a later surgery to reverse the ileostomy.

-The other piece of the February surgery is this bone infection.
-His rectum is very close to the sacrum.
-An orthopedic surgeon will be involved and will go under the rectum to remove as much of the infection he can, then place antibiotic beads on the sacrum to try to kill the infection.
+The other piece of the February surgery was this bone infection.
+The orthopedic surgeon went under the rectum to remove as much of the infection he can, and placed antibiotic beads on the sacrum to try to kill the infection.

 If you would like to read more details and history about his Crohn's journey, go here: http://wanderinglavignes.com/2017/01/24/inflamed-yet-untamed-my-crohns-story_24/

 Also, a good mailing address for Justin's in Denver is 300 Hudson Street Unit 208 Denver CO 80220.